 - Firstly I had to get the macaroni on the go.
-Macaroni is the item that takes the most time to cook, I boiled a kettle of water, added that to 60 grams of macaroni in a Pyrex jug, then put it in the microwave for 2 minutes.
+Macaroni is the item that takes the most time to cook, but cooks well in a microwave.
+I boiled a kettle of water, added that to 60 grams of macaroni in a microwave safe dish, then put it in the microwave for 2 minutes.

 - Using my Microwave Noodle Bowl, I added the frozen Quorn mince, pepper, small plum tomatoes, dried fried onions, chilli powder, tomato ketchup and water.

 - I then fitted the lid to the bowl, with the vent open, and microwaved it for 2 minutes.
 You can use any microwave safe dish and just cover it with clingfilm or a microwave splatter guard, whatever you’ve got.

 - I then gave the macaroni a stir, to check how well it was cooking, and microwaved that for another 2 minutes to give it another blast.

 - I then stirred the bowl of Quorn mix, put the lid back on the bowl and microwaved it for a further 2 minutes.
 I then left the lid on until I was ready to add the macaroni.

 - I then checked the macaroni – sometimes it’s done at this point, just taste a bit to see if it’s soft or too al-dente.
 Once you’re happy with the texture of the macaroni you can drain it and continue.